 Its name is derived from Sanskrit words, Bitila meaning cow, and asana meaning pose or posture.
 It is termed as such because it resembles the posture or position of the body of a cow.
 This asana is generally practiced along with the cat pose.

-Like most of the asanas in Yoga, it is quite important to keep the stomach and bowl clean.
-It should be done after taking the meals at least four to six hours before you practise this posture as it gives your system ample time to digest the food and also generate the essential energy to do this asana.
-The best time for practising this yoga is generally dawn or dusk.
+Like most of the asanas in Hath Yoga, it is quite important to keep the stomach and bowl clean.
+It should be done after taking the meals at least four to six hours before you practice this posture as it gives your system ample time to digest the food and also generate the essential energy to do this asana.
+The best time for practicing this yoga is generally dawn or dusk.

 - You need to make sure that the knees are placed right under the hips as well as the wrists should be in the line of the shoulders.

 - Now let the hand hang in a particular neutral position.
 Gaze softly at the ground.

 - Now, inhale and then lift the buttocks upward towards the top of the room as you open the chest.
 Let the abdomen sink towards the floor.
 Lift the head and then either look towards the roof or look forward.